 ii Arbitration developments in local courts

-As noted in prior editions of this publication, recent case law has crystalised the general trend affirming Canadian courts' pro-arbitration reputation.
-This brief Section addresses decisions concerning arbitration clauses, the enforcement of awards, standard form contracts and stays of proceedings in favour of arbitration.
+As noted in prior editions of this publication, case law continues to affirm Canada as an arbitration-friendly jurisdiction (even though one judgment of the Supreme Court may have temporarily led some to doubt it).
+This section addresses decisions concerning arbitration clauses, recognition and enforcement of awards, and stay of proceedings in favour of arbitration.

 iii Investor–state disputes